akila394/HybridFramework_Carwale.com/README.md

 # HybridFramework_Carwale.com
-## PROJECT NAME: Web Automation of Carwale.com in Selenium using Python.
+## Web Automation of Carwale.com in Selenium using Python.

 ### Objective:
 The objective of this project is to create a Selenium Hybrid automation testing framework and adding scripts to automate Carwale.com, India's leading website for car-related details.
 The framework will enable efficient and reliable testing of the website's functionalities, ensuring the accuracy and quality of car-related information.